 How do I obtain a copy of the MHSIS?

 Please note that any modifications/adaptations to the MHSIS may affect the reliability and/or validity of results.
-For this reason, modification of the MHSIS is generally discouraged, is the sole responsibility of the researcher, and must be clearly described in any published or printed materials mentioning the modified version of the MHSIS.
+For this reason, modification of the MHSIS is generally discouraged, is the sole responsibility of the researcher, and should be clearly described in any published or printed materials mentioning the modified version of the MHSIS.

 Should I use the MHSIS, GHSQ, or ISCI to measure help seeking intention?

 Two other popular measures of intention are the Intentions to Seek Counseling Inventory (ISCI; Cash, Begley, McCown, & Weise, 1975; Cepeda-Benito & Short, 1998) and the General Help-Seeking Questionnaire (GHSQ; Wilson, Deane, Ciarrochi, & Rickwood, 2005).
-Hammer and Spiker (in press) compared the dimensionality, internal consistency, and predictive evidence of validity for the MHSIS, ISCI, and GHSQ.
+Hammer and Spiker (2018) compared the dimensionality, internal consistency, and predictive evidence of validity for the MHSIS, ISCI, and GHSQ.
 They concluded the following:

 “Counseling psychologists and allied social scientists interested in improving mental health help seeking behavior can consider the present findings in making decisions about which instrument may offer the best utility for their research, clinical, or program evaluation needs.
 For example, users interested in a brief intention instrument that has demonstrated initial evidence of reliability and predictive evidence of validity may find the MHSIS suitable for their purposes.
 Users wishing to directly compare their findings to past studies may find the ISCI or GHSQ preferable, given the more frequent use of these instruments.
 Users desiring an instrument that asks about intention to seek help for a variety of presenting concerns may find the ISCI advantageous.
 Those wanting to compare intention to seek help from formal versus informal sources may find the GHSQ appealing.